rotki/rotki/docs/api.rst

         }
       }

   :resjson list[string] locations: A mapping of locations to their details.
 Can contain `image` or `icon` depending on whether a known image should be used or an icon from the icon set.
-Can also contain `display_name` if a special name has to be used.
-If the location is an exchange, it also contain `is_exchange` key.
-If it contains `is_exchange`, it maybe also contain `is_exchange_with_key` for exchange with an API key, `is_exchange_with_passphrase` for exchange with an API key and passphrase, and `is_exchange_without_api_secret` for exchange that doesn't need API secret key, inside `exchange_detail` object.
+Additionally, it can contain a `display_name` if a special name needs to be used.
+If the location is an exchange, it may also include an `is_exchange` key, or an `exchange_details` object if the location has more details for the exchange data.
+The `exchange_details` object can contain `is_exchange_with_key` for exchanges requiring an API key, `is_exchange_with_passphrase` for exchanges needing an API key and passphrase, and `is_exchange_without_api_secret` for exchanges that do not require an API secret key, all within the exchange_detail object.

   :statuscode 200: Information was correctly returned
   :statuscode 500: Internal rotki error